tuttiamore/tuttiamore/README.md

 ### Glad to see you here!
 - I'm a full-stack web developer currently living in Leipzig, Germany.
-Passionate about coding, data science, psychology and dolce vita 👨‍💻💙🍕
+Passionate about coding, data science and psychology 👨‍💻💙🍕

 - After starting my coding journey with R, I recently graduated from [WBS Coding School](https://www.wbscodingschool.com/), gaining proficiency in applying the MERN stack and related technologies ⚡